-Uttarakhand cop saves man’s life by carrying him on shoulders 2kms uphill
+Uttarakhand cop saves man’s life by carrying him 2km uphill on shoulders

-It was only a few days ago that the story of Sub Inspector Gagandeep Singh of Ramnagar police station, in Nainital district, won the hearts of many.
+It was only a few days ago that the story of Sub Inspector Gagandeep Singh of Ramnagar police station, in Nainital district, won many hearts.
 He had rescued Irfan, a Muslim youth, from being heckled and assaulted mercilessly by an unruly mob consisting of people from radical Hindu outfits.
-Irfan was allegedly found in a “compromising position” with a young woman near a temple in Uttarakhand.
+Irfan was allegedly spotted with a young woman near a temple in Uttarakhand.
 Many hailed Singh a hero following his act of bravery and sheer humanity.

 And now, adding another feather to Uttarakhand Police department’s hat, Sub Inspector Lokendra Bahuguna is in news for carrying a man on his shoulders uphill for two kilometres to take him to a healthcare centre in Yamunotri.

 ALSO READ | Uttarakhand: Sikh cop saves Muslim youth from assault on temple premises